Hepatitis C treatment

 Amount of liver injury

 A healthcare provider will assess the level of liver injury a person has as part of their initial tests.
-For more information on this type of tests, see Liver health monitoring tests.
 The amount of liver injury a person has can affect decisions about which treatments are the best to take, how long treatment should last and when treatment should start.
 If a person’s liver is severely injured, they may need to get a liver transplant before being treated for hepatitis C.

 Genotype or strain of the hepatitis C virus

+In some cases, the genotype of the virus may impact the type of treatment that is chosen.
 There are six major strains, or genotypes, of the hepatitis C virus.
 They are numbered 1 through 6.
 There can be subtypes, such as 1a and 1b.
-A healthcare provider can do a test to find out which genotype a person has.
-Some hepatitis C treatments can cure any genotype of the virus.
+The most commonly prescribed hepatitis C treatments used in Canada can cure any genotype of the virus.
 These are called pangenotypic treatments.
-Other treatments work against specific genotypes of the virus.
+Testing for the genotype before beginning treatment is not required if a person is going to take a pangenotypic treatment.
+However, there are some treatments that only treat specific genotypes of the virus.
+If these treatments are being considered, testing for genotype is required.

 Previous treatment experience

-• people who have tried treatment and were not cured (treatment experienced)
+- people who have been treated before and were not cured (treatment experienced)

 Reasons to delay treatment